nashville-software-school/bangazon-inc/book-4-bangazon/chapters/AZURE_DEPLOY.md

 1. Navigate to your database
 1. Right click and select _Tasks > Deploy Database to Microsoft Azure_
 1. Follow the steps in the tool that appears.
-  - In the first window that pops up, select "App Service" from the menu bar on the left.
-  - Select "Create New"
-  - In the next view, the resource group that you created when you created your sample database should show up.
-Select it from the dropdown.

 ## Connect your Application to your Azure Database